 In this case, you might start to consider how much you should spend on a home.
 Some say that you should refrain from borrowing as much as you qualify for because it's wiser not to stretch your financial boundaries.
 The other school of thought is that you should stretch to buy as much home as you can afford, because with regular pay raises and increased earning potential, the big payment today will seem like less of a payment tomorrow.
 However, you should always buy within your comfort zone.

 Where will the money for the buying transaction come from?

-If you don't have the savings for a larger down payment, you have some alternatives.
-FHA loans require as little as a 3.5% down payment, VA loans offer 0% down, and Rural Development Loans are also zero down.
-Every area of Washtenaw County qualifies for a RDL except for the City of Ann Arbor and the City of Ypsilanti.
+Don't have the savings for the traditional 20% down payment and the additional 2% – 5% closing costs?
+Actually, it's not that big a deal and won't necessarily exclude you from owning a home.
+FHA loans require as little as a 3.5% down payment, and VA loans offer as little as 0% down.
+Rural development loans are also 0% down—and every area of Washtenaw County qualifies for a RDL except for the City of Ann Arbor and the City of Ypsilanti.

 Still Have Questions About Buying a Home in Washtenaw County?